-DISCUSSION AND CONSIDERATIONS FOR MANAGEMENT: Water Clarity and the Role of Native Macrophytes:
+DISCUSSION AND CONSIDERATIONS FOR MANAGEMENT: Water Clarity, Nutrient Inputs, and the Role of Native Macrophytes:

-Like trees in a forest, a lake's rooted plants are the basis of the aquatic ecosystem.
-They capture the sun's energy and turn it into usable food, "clean" the water of excess nutrients, and provide habitat for other organisms like the lake's fish populations.
-Because of this, preserving them is critical to maintaining a lake's overall health.

-Clear Lake currently has a diverse, but not abundant native plant community that includes seven extremely high value/sensitive species.
+Like trees in a forest, a lake's native plants are the basis of the aquatic ecosystem.
+They capture the sun's energy and turn it into usable food, "clean" the water of excess nutrients, and provide habitat for other organisms like aquatic invertebrates and the lake's fish populations.
+Because of this, preserving them is critical to maintaining the lake's overall health.
+Unfortunately, when phosphorus and nitrogen levels exceed what the lake's macrophytes can utilize, it tends to promote algae blooms which impact sensitive native species as well as general lake esthetics.
+Clear Lake currently has a diverse, but not abundant native plant community that includes six extremely high value/sensitive species.
 Their presence suggests a history of good water quality and lakeshore owner stewardship.

-During our time on the lake, we noted that most property owners were practicing sound shoreline conservation; however, there is always room for improvement.
-Because excess nutrients in the water column promote algal growth and can lead to declines in both water clarity and quality, residents should evaluate how their shoreline practices may be impacting the lake.
-Simple things like establishing a buffer strip of native vegetation along the lake shore to prevent erosion, bagging grass clippings, switching to a phosphorus-free fertilizer or eliminating fertilizer near the lake altogether, collecting pet waste, and disposing of the ash from fire pits away from the lakeshore can all significantly reduce the amount of nutrients entering the lake (Figure 10).
-Hopefully, a greater understanding of how individual property owners can have lake-wide impacts will result in more people taking appropriate conservation actions to ensure improved water clarity and quality for all.
+Soil erosion and runoff can be significant contributors to a lake's overall nutrient load.
+Because of this, all lake residents have the opportunity to help reduce phosphorus runoff by evaluating how their shoreline practices may be impacting the lake.
+Simple things like establishing or maintaining their own buffer strip of native vegetation along the lakeshore to prevent erosion, building rain gardens, bagging grass clippings, switching to a phosphorusfree fertilizer or preferably eliminating fertilizer near the lake altogether, collecting pet waste, and disposing of the ash from fire pits away from the lakeshore can all significantly reduce the amount of nutrients entering the lake.
+Hopefully, a greater understanding of how all property owners can have lake-wide impacts will result in more people taking appropriate conservation actions to not only help improved water clarity and quality, but also to benefit the lake's many sensitive native plant species.